firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 You can convert a Runnable or Callable object into a ForkJoinTask by using the adapt( ) method defined by ForkJoinTask.
 It has three forms, one for converting a Callable, one for a Runnable that does not return a result, and one for a Runnable that does return a result.
 In the case of a Callable, the call() method is run.
 In the case of Runnable, the run() method is run.

 You can obtain an approximate count of the number of tasks that are in the queue of the invoking thread by calling getQueuedTaskCount().
 You can obtain an approximate count of how many tasks the invoking thread has in its queue that are in excess of the number of other threads in the pool that might “steal” them, by calling getSurplusQueuedTaskCount( ).
-Remember, in the Fork/Join Framework, workstealing is one way in which a high level of efficiency is obtained.
+Remember, in the Fork/Join Framework, work stealing is one way in which a high level of efficiency is obtained.
 Although this process is automatic, in some cases, the information may prove helpful in optimizing through-put.

 ForkJoinTask defines the following variants of join() and invoke() that begin with the prefix quietly.
 They are shown here:

 In essence, these methods are similar to their non-quiet counterparts except they don’t return values or throw exceptions.

 You can attempt to “un-invoke” (in other words, unschedule) a task by calling tryUnfork().

 Several methods, such as getForkJoinTaskTag( ) and setForkJoinTaskTag(), support tags.
 Tags are short integer values that are linked with a task.
 They may be useful in specialized applications.
 ForkJoinTask implements Serializable.
 Thus, it can be serialized.
 However, serialization is not used during execution.